INCF/incf.dai/trunk/README.txt

 access to the data as in

 >>> response.wps_Status  # doctest: +ELLIPSIS +NORMALIZE_WHITESPACE
-{creationTime: ... , wps_ProcessSucceeded:u'Process execution
+{creationTime: ...
-finished@ ...'}

-Note how the namespaces are preserved as prefixes of the attribute names.
+Note how the namespaces are preserved as prefixes of the key and attribute names.

 Omitting required arguments raises an ``ApplicationError``